Principal propagation in a multi-cloud solution between Microsoft Azure and SAP, Part I: Building the foundation

 - The frontend sends the SAML assertion to the token endpoint of the XSUAA service instance.
 This request to obtain a valid OAuth access token for the BTP backend service specifies the parameters as defined in section 2.1 of RFC 7522.
 Upon successful validation of the SAML assertion by XSUAA, a new access token is returned in the response.
 This access token is issued to the user originally identified by the

 Subjectelement in the SAML assertion, and contains additional information required by the backend service to perform authorization checks.

-The next section shows the detailed configuration steps in Azure and SCP to setup the scenario.
+The next section shows the detailed configuration steps in Azure and BTP to setup the scenario.

 Configuration of the scenario is done following these steps:

-- Deployment of the backend service in SCP.
+- Deployment of the backend service in BTP.
 We’ll use a simple servlet which prints out the logged-in (propagated) principal name and additional attributes

-- Configuration of the role collection in the SCP subaccount, and export of the XSUAA SP SAML metadata for setting up the trust relationship
+- Configuration of the role collection in the BTP subaccount, and export of the XSUAA SP SAML metadata for setting up the trust relationship

-- Registration and configuration of the applications for the frontend and backend in AAD
+- Registration and configuration of the applications for the frontend and backend in Azure AD

-- Setup of the trust relationship to AAD in the SCP subaccount
+- Setup of the trust relationship to Azure AD in the BTP subaccount